transloadit/uppy/website/src/docs/plugin-common-options.md

 ### `id`

 A unique string identifying the plugin.
-By default, the plugin's name is used, so usually it does not need to be configured manually.
-Use this if you need to add multiple plugins of the same type.
+By default, the plugin’s name is used, so usually it does not need to be configured manually.
+Use this if you need to add several plugins of the same type.

 ### `target`